Charlotte Museum of History: Alexander Homesite

 The museum is home to the 1774 Alexander Rock House along with several outbuildings which are a five-minute walk from the rear of the main building with tours of the House's interior given on the hour.

 Completed in 1774, the Rock House is the oldest building in Mecklenburg County and was named to the National Register of Historic Places in 1970.
 The home is notable not only for its age, but also because it was home to supposed signer of the Mecklenburg Declaration of Independence, Hezekiah Alexander.

 Siloam School

-The Siloam School is a historic Rosenwald School which the museum is in the process of restoring and plans to move to museum grounds.
+The Siloam School is a historic Rosenwald School which the museum restored and moved to museum grounds on September 5, 2023.
+The official re-opening was June 15, 2024.
 The school was added to the National Register of Historic Places in 2007.